mailtoharshit/awesome-salesforce/README.md

 ### Podcasts
 * [Good day, Sir!
 Podcast](https://www.gooddaysirpodcast.com/) - A WEEKLY TECHNOLOGY AND SOFTWARE DEVELOPMENT PODCAST, WITH A STRONG FOCUS ON THE SALESFORCE PLATFORM.
 * [SalesforceWay Podcast](https://salesforceway.com/podcast) - A WEEKLY SALESFORCE DEVELOPER TARGETED PODCAST.
+* [Salesforce Posse](https://salesforceposse.com) - The Salesforce Posse podcast was created to tell the world about Salesforce development and architecture best practice and news from the Salesforce eco-system.

 ## Contribute